Accenture/mercury/README.md

 Hope you enjoy this journey to improve the world.

-Best regards, the Mercury team
+Best regards, the Mercury team, Accenture

-June 2019
+August 2019

-p.s.
-This project is originated from the "platformlambda project" and contributed by Accenture.

 ## Rationale